SegfaultMasters/covering360/HDF5/README.md

 ##### Description

-A stack-overflow has been detected in the function H5P__get_cb() in H5Pint.c of HDF5 package (1.10.2) during an attempted parse of a crafted HDF file, because of handling an exceptional case when the buffer is too large.
+A stack-overflow has been detected in the function H5P__get_cb() in H5Pint.c of HDF5 package (1.10.2) during an attempted parse of a crafted HDF file, because of improper handling an exceptional case when the buffer is too large.
 This cause the program to crash with segmenation fault SIGSEGV.

 #### Affected version - 1.10.2 (compiled from source)